bobbimanners/GNO-Extras/README.md

 Caldera issued a free licence in 2002 covering the 'ancient UNIX' code including version 7.
 This licence allows use, modification and distribution of the code.

-Any original work here is licenced under the MIT Licence.
+Any original work here is licenced under the BSD 2 clause licence.

 *Build Instructions*